johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 let greeting: String = try await greeter.greet(name: "Alice")
 ```

 The returned greeter may be a remote or local instance, depending what the passed in address was pointing at.
-Resolving a local instance is how incoming messages are deliverd to spceific actors, the transport preforms a lookup using a freshly deserialized address, and if an actor is located, delivers messages (function invocations) to it.
+Resolving a local instance is how incoming messages are delivered to specific actors, the transport preforms a lookup using a freshly deserialized address, and if an actor is located, delivers messages (function invocations) to it.

 All distributed actors have the implicit nonisolated `actorTransport` and `actorAddress` property, which is initialized by the local initializer or resolve function automatically: